Casualties instantly assessed using video streaming technology

 The technology, which works on any smartphone, does not store the video to the device and does not require an app.

+Professor Lyon, associate medical director at Kent, Surrey and Sussex air ambulance, where the technology is already being used, said the improved accuracy is "game-changing".

+Another advantage of the technology comes into play when a control room receives multiple calls about multiple casualties at the same location, for example in the aftermath of a car crash.

-“Being able to see the scene of the incident, not only the patients, but how many cars are involved for example, is game-changing in helping us decide what additional resources we might need to send, assessing who we might need to treat first or what medication we might need to give.”
+Professor Lyon said: “Being able to see the scene of the incident, not only the patients, but how many cars are involved for example, is game-changing in helping us decide what additional resources we might need to send, assessing who we might need to treat first or what medication we might need to give.”

-GoodSAM, an app which alerts off-duty medics and those trained in life support to emergencies nearby, was co-founded by Professor Mark Wilson.

-He said the new technology is “unbelievably simple” to integrate into existing systems and believes it could be used across emergency services in the UK.
+The technology allows call handlers to view each individual casualty and assess which needs care most urgently, bringing clarity to an often confusing situation.

+Co-founder Professor Wilson said: “This information can radically improve resource management – prioritising patients who otherwise might not have been thought of as that urgent.”

-Professor Wilson said: “Being able to see the patient and the scene without them having to download a video chat app, and getting a reading of their vital signs, dramatically improves remote assessment of illness.
+He added: “Being able to see the patient and the scene without them having to download a video chat app, and getting a reading of their vital signs, dramatically improves remote assessment of illness."

-“This can be through visualising the mechanisms of injury, for example the number of vehicles involved, or how sick a patient appears.

-“This information can radically improve resource management – prioritising patients who otherwise might not have been thought of as that urgent.”
+GoodSAM is an app that works with over 50 emergency services worldwide, to alert off-duty medics and those trained in life support to emergencies nearby.